 Methamphetamine has unique symptoms, keep an eye out for these if you fear that yourself, or a loved one, are battling with an addiction:

 - Skin Sores

 - Weight Loss

 The side effects of meth can be quite severe.
-Please visit one of our treatment pages if you fear that you or a loved one are battling with addiction.
+Please be sure to view the articles on treatment if you fear that addiction is affecting your life.
 With all the attention on opioid addiction, you may feel that your needs are not seen, but that is simply not true.
 There is help for you.